coviu/coviu-video-calls/readme.txt

 Make sure to use the new API starting at this version.

 = 0.3 =
-Will now work with wordpress 4.6
+Will now work with wordpress 4.6.

+= 0.4 =
+Add support for a new Coviu OAuth for team users.